tinymce/tinymce-docs/plugins/pageembed.md

 layout: default
 title: Page Embed plugin
 title_nav: Page Embed
-description: Lets you easily add iframe embeds to your content.
+description: Easily inserts iframe into the content.
 keywords: view Page Embed insert iframe
 controls: toolbar button, menu item
 ---

-The TinyMCE **Page Embed** plugin lets you embed a page in your content in a responsive or exactly sized iframe.
+The **Page Embed** plugin embeds a page in the content using an iframe (Inline frames).
+The size of these iframes can be configured to be responsive or another user-defined dimension.
+The ability to use iframes helps create visually engaging content which is very useful for online courses and learning materials.

-This plugin adds a Page Embed button to the toolbar.
-Pressing the button opens a dialog where you can enter a URL to the page you want to embed into your content.
-You can also choose if you want to set an exact dimension size or use a responsive size such as 16 by 9 that will adapt to the page where your content will be shown.
+Page Embed is a premium plugin from Tiny.
+Please see the [Premium features]({{site.baseurl}}/enterprise/pageembed/) section for all the buying options.

-## Live example
+Once you have obtained the Page Embed plugin, refer to the following instructions for using it.

-{% include codepen.html id="page-embed" %}
+### Creating a Page Embed toolbar button

-##### Example
+Use the following script to create a Page Embed toolbar button:

 ```js
 tinymce.init({